Click on a question. Get an answer.

 Shipping by Two Business Day isn't available to all parts of either state.
 In those cases we must ship by Priority Overnight.
 That service is not guaranteed to take one business day, however.
 I know, it confuses us, too.
 But we're here to help you sort this out: call us at 888.636.8162 or text 734.436.2006 and we'll help.

 Local delivery in the Ann Arbor, MI area is available in two ways:

 1. Order online and use our standard UPS delivery options.
 This is the cheapest method for most orders.

 2. If you'd prefer to use our local courier we can arrange that by phone at 888.636.8162 or by text at 734.436.2006 and we'll help.

 Picking up your order at our warehouse is free, so it can save some money by skipping the shipping cost.
 Our warehouse is located at 610 Phoenix Drive in Ann Arbor, MI.

 Arrange your pick up by phone at 888.636.8162 or online during checkout.

 Why doesn't bread ship for flat rate?top

 When we ship flat rate we allow UPS leeway with their delivery dates.
 They can take up to a week to deliver (though it's usually sooner).
 That's something that's OK to do with foods that are durable.
 Unfortunately, bread isn't.
-It perishes sooner, so we ship with a guaranteed arrival date by 2 Business Day service.
+It perishes sooner, so we ship with a guaranteed arrival date by Two Business Day service.